harringtonjd0/pi-assistant/README.md

 # Raspberry Pi Personal Assistant

 A Flask web application to serve as a personal assistant.
+Work in progress, new features to be added.

 Currently depends on a reminder service that can be managed with local commands through 'reminders.py' or through text messages, courtesty of Twilio and Serveo.net.